 Visa processes are strict and begin early.

-Understanding How PhD Funding Works in Germany
+Understanding How the Funded PhD in Germany works

-Model 1: Salaried PhD Positions (Most Common)
+Model 1: Salaried PhD Positions (The Professional Path)

 Since tuition is free, you must mainly budget for living expenses.